Native Speaker (novel)

-Native Speaker (1995), author Chang-Rae Lee's debut novel, explores the life of a Korean-American man named Henry Park as he navigates his marriage and career as a spy.
+Native Speaker (1995) is the debut novel of Chang-Rae Lee which explores the life of a Korean-American man named Henry Park as he navigates his marriage and career as a spy.
 Native Speaker explores the themes of language, identity, and culture as an Asian-American, and is considered a literary fiction as well as a spy thriller.
-The novel won the 1996 PEN/Hemingway award for Best First Novel, and though not the first novel by a Korean American author to be published by a major American publisher (that honor belongs to East Goes West, by Younghill Kang, Scribner's, 1935 it is the first contemporary novel in that category, published by Riverhead Books.
+The novel won the 1996 PEN/Hemingway award for Best First Novel, and though not the first novel by a Korean American author to be published by a major American publisher (that honor belongs to East Goes West, by Younghill Kang, Scribner's, 1935) it is the first contemporary novel in that category, published by Riverhead Books.

 Synopsis

 Native Speaker follows Henry Park, a Korean-American living in New York City during the 90s.
 Henry struggles with the recent separation from his wife, Lelia, who is white, following the death of their seven-year-old son.
 He also works at Glimmer & Co., a firm hired by clients to gather information on various subjects, typically immigrants and people of color.
 As a spy, Henry is tasked with the job of going undercover to investigate John Kwang, a Korean-American councilman and potential candidate for the next mayoral race.
 While Henry starts to gain Kwang's trust, he begins grappling with the implications of his impending betrayal, knowing that his actions will harm a fellow Korean American.